Incorporation (linguistics): Mohawk

-Further, a unique feature of Mohawk is that fact that this language allows for noun incorporation into intransitives as illustrated in example sentence 3.
-Hri (shatter) is an intransitive verb which the noun stem ks (dish) is being incorporated into, producing a well-formed sentence.
+Further, a unique feature of Mohawk is that this language allows for noun incorporation into intransitives, as illustrated in example sentence 3.
+Hri (shatter) is an intransitive verb into which the noun stem ks (dish) is being incorporated, producing a well-formed sentence.

 Another feature of Mohawk which is not as commonly attested cross-linguistically is that Mohawk allows a demonstrative, numeral, or adjective outside the complex verb to be interpreted as a modifier of the incorporated noun.
 Example sentence 4 illustrates this below.
-Here, the demonstrative thinkv (that) refers to and therefore modifies the incorporated noun ather (basket).
+Here, the demonstrative thinkv (that) refers to, and therefore modifies, the incorporated noun ather (basket).

-According to Mithun's (1984) theory of noun incorporation classification, Mohawk is generally considered a type IV language because the incorporated noun modifies the internal argument.
-As a result of this classification, NI is Mohawk can follow any of the four structures listed in Mithun's paper including lexical compounding, manipulation of case roles, manipulation of discourse structure, and classificatory incorporation.
+According to Mithun's (1984) theory of noun-incorporation classification, Mohawk is generally considered a type IV language because the incorporated noun modifies the internal argument.
+As a result of this classification, NI in Mohawk can follow any of the four structures listed in Mithun's paper, including lexical compounding, manipulation of case roles, manipulation of discourse structure, and classificatory incorporation.

 Baker, Aranovich, & Golluscio claim that the structure of NI in Mohawk is the result of noun movement in the syntax.
-This is an extension of Baker's head movement hypothesis which is described above.
-The differences that Mohawk displays as compared to other languages therefore depends on whether or not the person, number, and gender features are retained in the ‘trace’ of the noun, the trace being the position from where the noun moved from object position before adjoinig to the governing verb.
-Figure 2 illustrates a simplified syntax tree of noun incorporation in Mohawk following Baker's head movement hypothesis.
+This is an extension of Baker's head-movement hypothesis which is described above.
+The differences displayed by Mohawk as compared to other languages therefore depend on whether or not the person, number, and gender features are retained in the ‘trace’ of the noun, the trace being the position from where the noun moved from object position before adjoining to the governing verb.
+Figure 2 illustrates a simplified syntax tree of noun incorporation in Mohawk following Baker's head-movement hypothesis.
 Here, the noun -wir- (baby) is moved from the object N position to become incorporated with the verb as the sister to the verb -núhwe'- (to like).
 Please note that some details were not included in this tree for illustrative purposes.